-For purposes of ACR, the amount paid to a retired member as an independent contractor minus a ten percent (10%) allowance for an administrative fee.
+For purposes of ACR, the amount paid to a retired member as an independent contractor minus a ten percent (10%) allowance

-contract modification

-A written change or addition to the terms of a contract.

-contract number

-A unique number identifying an agreement to perform certain services on behalf of the Federal government in exchange for funding.

-contracted retiree

-For purposes of ACR, a retired member (i.e., one who participated in the ASRS retirement plan), who may or may not have been an employee of the State (but who was an employee of an ASRS participating employer at one time), who returns to work for an agency as an independent contractor or leased staff.

-contractor

-Also known as a vendor; an entity that receives a contract to provide goods or services to the State, most frequently in exchange for payment.
-Often the terms contractor or vendor are used in connection with the disbursement of Federal financial assistance funds from a grantee.

-For Federal grant purposes, "contractor" means an entity that receives a contract.

-In the context of employment, a contractor is an individual who renders services similar to, but is not, an employee.

-cf. independent contractor.

-contractual life

-The life of an intangible or tangible asset that is established by contract or law, as might be the case with extraction rights, patents, or leasehold improvements.

-contribution

-For purposes of ACR, an amount paid to the Plan by or on behalf of an employee to fund retirement benefits.

-control account

-A general ledger account whose balance reflects the total of balances of related subsidiary accounts.
-Accounts receivable and accounts payable are the most common of control accounts and their balances serve as a cross check of the accuracy of subsidiary accounts.

-control activity
+Topic 05 Gloss ary Page 38 of 176 for an administrative to a for an administrative fee. contract modification A written change or addition to the terms of a contract. contract number A unique number identifying an agreement services on behalf of the Federal governme funding. to perforent in exc m certain hange for contracted retiree For purposes of ACR, a retired member participated in the ASRS retirement plan), we have been an employee of the State (but who of an ASRS participating employer at one tirk work for an agency as an independent contract. ho may o o was an ne), who r may not employee returns to contractor Also known as a vendor; an entity that rec provide goods or services to the State, exchange for payment.
+Often the terms of are used in connection with the disburs financial assistance funds from a grantee. most fred ontractor quently in or vendor For Federal grant purposes, "contractor" me receives a contract. eans an e entity that In the context of employment, a contractor is renders services similar to, but is not, an emp idual who cf. independent contractor. contractual life The life of an intangible or tangible asset the contract or law, as might be the case with patents, or leasehold improvements. contribution For purposes of ACR, an amount paid to behalf of an employee to fund retirement ben by or on control account A general ledger account whose balance rebalances of related subsidiary accounts.
+A and accounts payable are the most common and their balances serve as a cross check subsidiary accounts. of control receivable accounts control activity A component of the COSO internal control fr amework, a control control A component of the COSO internal control framework.
+The and effects of risks.

-A component of the COSO internal control framework, a control activity may refer to a policy, procedure, process, method or mechanism management may employ to mitigate the likelihood and effects of risks.
+activity may refer to a policy, procedure, process, method or mechanism management may employ to mitigate the likelihood environment control environment refers to the overall attitude, awareness and actions of management regarding the system of internal controls.